hannahidayat/usgs-earthquake-activity/README.md

 Based on z-coordinate, earthquakes were grouped and counted based on Earth's structural layers: crustal, upper mantle, and deep mantle.
 The z-coordinate (depth) was extracted from `geometry` of the GeoJSON to locate the deepest earthquake event in the past 24 hours.
+Most earthquakes occur in the Earth's crust because as the temperature is lower this allows the lithospheric plates, which are hard and brittle, to experience stress and reach a breaking point to create seismic waves.
+The deepest earthquake in the 24-hour cycle is at 191.50 km, which is in the upper mantle.
+This type of earthquake happens in subduction zones where a tectonic plate sinks and takes millions of years for it to reach the temperature of the mantle and dissolve.

 ![Classification](https://github.com/hannahidayat/usgs-earthquake-activity/blob/main/images/Screenshot%202026-06-26%20132032.png)